klee/klee.github.io/build-llvm9.md

    $ mkdir build
    ```

-   Now `cd` into the build directory and run CMake to configure KLEE where `<KLEE_SRC_DIRECTORY>` is the path
-   to the KLEE git repository you cloned in step 8.
+   Now `cd` into the build directory and run CMake to configure KLEE where `<KLEE_SRC_DIRECTORY>` is the path to the KLEE git repository you cloned in the previous step.

    ```bash
    $ cd build